-The principal activity of PhosEnergy is the development of innovative green-energy technologies aimed at recovering useful energy resources and chemicals from unconventional sources, ultimately unlocking commercial opportunities for Shareholders.
+The principal activity of PhosEnergy is the development of innovative green-energy technologies aimed at recovering useful energy resources and chemicals from unconventional or waste sources, ultimately unlocking commercial opportunities for Shareholders.

-The Company's core technology remains the PhosEnergy Process, a patented science developed to recover uranium from phosphate fertiliser production.
+The Company's most advanced technology is the PhosEnergy Process, a patented science developed to recover uranium from phosphate fertiliser production.
 PhosEnergy and global uranium company Cameco Corporation ('Cameco') are jointly commercialising the PhosEnergy Process via a registered Colorado company called Urtek LLC ('Urtek'), which is beneficially owned 74.21% by Cameco and 25.79% by PhosEnergy.